bibleexchange/courses/_church-history/en/300_imperial-church/imperial-church.md

 Nestorius received the attention of other church leaders when he refused to use the word _Theotokos_, which means "Mother of God."
 He believed if the Son of God always existed, then He could not be born.
 He preferred the word _Christotokos_, which means "Mother of Christ."
 Nestorius also disliked _Theotokos_ because of the emphasis that Apollinarianism placed on this word.
 Apollinarianism taught that Jesus had no human soul, but was divine God wrapped in human flesh.

-He believed that Christ possessed two natures, but was still one person.
+Nestorius believed that Christ possessed two natures, but was still one person.
 He emphasized a distinction between these two natures, especially in the suffering of Christ.
 He said that it was only the human nature that suffered when Christ suffered, and not the divine nature.

 #### Cyril (AD c376–444)